-Through the Our Park, Our Place project, we’re taking active steps with local governments and residents in Perth to reconnect people with nature by consulting communities on the design of green spaces, facilitating educational workshops and holding tree planting activities.
+Through the Our Park, Our Place project, we’re working in partnership with The Behaviour Change Collaborative and local governments, taking active steps in urban low-canopy hotspots to reconnect residents with nature by consulting communities on the design of green spaces, facilitating educational workshops and holding tree planting activities.

-Four parks in some of Perth’s most heat-stressed council areas – Bassendean, Bayswater, Belmont and Canning, on the traditional lands of the Noongar people – will be the focus of the collaborative project.
+The collaborative project is already underway, focused around three parks in some of Perth’s most heat-stressed council areas – Bassendean, Bayswater, and Canning, on the traditional lands of the Noongar people.

 As more and more Australians move to urban areas, the suburbs are changing shape, with more paved surfaces and buildings per block than backyards and open green spaces.

 This is increasing what is called the Urban Heat Island Effect, where urban areas are consistently hotter than country areas due to the amount of surfaces that reflect the sunlight (like windows) or that heat up and are still releasing stored warmth when the sun goes down (like walls and roads).

 Street trees and other green infrastructure like parks, verges, green roofs and walls can help reduce this heating effect by absorbing sunlight and shading hard and reflective surfaces.
 By drawing soil moisture up into their leaves, trees and other plants can also have an effect a bit like evaporative coolers.

 The lack of trees and cooling local green spaces in some areas of Perth is becoming more and more obvious as temperatures rise, rainfall decreases and heatwaves intensify.
 We see residents suffering from heat stress, as well as our treasured local wildlife.

 According to modelling by the CRC for Water Sensitive Cities, communities in suburbs with lower tree canopy cover were found to be more at risk from heat-related stress and illness in a changing climate.